spacetelescope/jwst/docs/jwst/stpipe/devel_io_design.rst

-Some steps in the pipeline, namely any steps involved in the Stage 3 Imaging pipeline, rely on the :class:`~jwst.datamodels.ModelLibrary` class instead of the :class:`~jwst.datamodels.ModelContainer` class to handle association-type data.
+Some steps in the pipeline, namely any steps involved in the Stage 3 Imaging pipeline, rely on the :class:`~jwst.datamodels.ModelLibrary` class instead of the :class:`~jwst.datamodels.ModelContainer` class to process association-type data.
-The `ModelLibrary` class is purpose-built for enabling memory-saving options in the image3 pipeline and is not recommended for general use.
+The `ModelLibrary` class is purpose-built for enabling memory-saving options in the image3 pipeline and is only recommended when working with large associations.
 Additional documentation on the `ModelLibrary` class can be found in the `stpipe ModelLibrary documentation <https://stpipe.readthedocs.io/en/latest/model_library.html>`_.